ninetyfive666/Planetary/README.md

 # Planetary Theme

+A very Dark but still kinda warm theme.

-Uses Google Fonts
+NOTE: Uses Google Fonts

-- Is not 100% complete, if you encounter any errors please contact me.
+Its not 100% complete, if you encounter any errors please contact me.